-Mama Jen of Indie Fixx features this gorgeous idea for making striped Easter eggs -- using electrical tape!
+Indie Fixx features this gorgeous idea for making striped Easter eggs -- using electrical tape!

 Admitting that she first got the idea from DIY doyenne Martha, Jen says this is a quick and easy project that won't have you racing out for special crafting supplies (love!).
 To get started on your own, simply apply strips of the electrical tape to your egg, dye them, and then reapply the tape in different directions for a cool plaid multicolored effect.
 Check out Jen's post for the full scoop -- this is one clever project that's sure to impress every Easter bunny!